The Bankrate promise

 Also note that you must have each of their cards already to refer other people to sign up for that exact card.
-Let’s say you want to earn points when your Aunt Linda finally signs up for the Chase Sapphire Preferred® Credit Card.
-To earn a bonus, you must have that card already to refer her.
+Let’s say you want to earn points when your friend finally signs up for the Chase Sapphire Preferred® Credit Card.
+To earn a bonus, you must have that card already to refer them.

-- IHG Rewards Club Premier Credit Card: Earn 10,000 bonus points for each friend who is approved for the card, up to 50,000 bonus points per year.
+- Earn 10,000 bonus points for each friend who gets the Chase Sapphire Reserve® Credit Card (up to 50,000 bonus points per year)

 Chase Ultimate Rewards points are especially valuable since you can redeem them in more than one way.
 Not only can you cash in Chase Ultimate Rewards points for gift cards, statement credits or purchases made through Amazon.com, but you can redeem them for travel directly using the Chase travel portal.

 You also have the option to transfer Chase Ultimate Rewards points 1:1 to popular airline and hotel programs such as World of Hyatt, Marriott Rewards, Southwest Rapid Rewards, United MileagePlus and JetBlue.
 Make sure you check out our Chase Ultimate Rewards guide if you want to learn about all the different ways you can use your points.